softaria/semantic-math-editor/README.md

 const editor = createEditor(document.getElementById('my-id'));

 ```
-The snippet suppose you have a div with id=my-id in your HTML like this:
+The snippet supposes you have a div with id=my-id in your HTML like this:

 ```
 <html>